Aniket-J/Aniket-J.github.io/hobbies.md

 Currently climbing V3s.
 See attached picture below for one of my current projects.

 {% include figure.html image="/assets/images/Hobbies_climbing_project.jpeg" caption="Current project (V4).
-Start is with both hands on the right hold which is slightly cut-off!
-It feels almost impossible to stand on this to start it." width="800" height="1000" %}
+Start is with hands on the holds circled green.
+The finish is a bit sketchy and it's a tad hard on the fingers." width="800" height="1000" %}

 Climbing is a major part of my life now and I use it as a way to organize my thoughts and go to a zen place.
 It's truly magical and discovering this sport has been a life-changing experience for me.